 Light is the topmost factor when growing plants indoor as it directly affects the nutritional, Phytochemical composition, and postharvest quality of plants especially, microgreens and leafy vegetables such as lettuces and salads.
 The quality of any lights is represented by the quality of LED chips used to illuminate it upon getting power.
 A quality light would enable plants to fix phenolic compounds, ascorbic acid, carotenoids, and anthocyanins in a better way to enhance their nutritional value making them crispier.
 The better the quality of a Light Emitting Diode, the better the quality of the produce.

-Some wavelength helps plants in the process of food assimilation. i.e. photosynthesis while others help in growth, development, flowering, and maturing.
-Blue light helps at initial stages of growth, red at flowering and maturity, white light creating a balance in chlorophyll a, chlorophyll b.
-Wavelengths possessing the photons of the visible light spectrum are considered responsible for a better growth environment.
-When buying an indoor plant growth lights, the wavelength must be a priority.
-Any light delivering a wavelength between 380 nm to 800 nm would stand ideal for indoor plant growth and development.
+Some wavelength helps plants in the process of food assimilation. i.e. photosynthesis while others help in grow, development, flowering, and maturing.
+Blue light helps at initial stages of grow, red at flowering and maturity, white light creating a balance in chlorophyll a, chlorophyll b.
+Wavelengths possessing the photons of the visible light spectrum are considered responsible for a better grow environment.
+When buying an indoor plant grow lights, the wavelength must be a priority.
+Any light delivering a wavelength between 380 nm to 800 nm would stand ideal for indoor plant grow and development.

 The wattage drawn determines the amount of energy any LED grow light will consume when powered.
 It is most important to know in the sense that any light that draws more energy to run any system will produce more heat in a grow room.
 Heat, in other words, damages the plants’ foliage and spoils the quality of the produce.
 Whenever the wattage of your grow lights increase, it is a clear sign that it would be less effective for the purpose, it installed.
 So the focus must be on the lights that consume little energy and produces less heat in a grow room.
 There is also risk associated with circuit board breakage and high electricity costs if this factor in not considered.